felixdagnon/CodeStar-Deploying-and-Changing-Serverless-Patterns/README.md

 Head inside the project folder, by listing the files first and then change the directory, run the below commands.

-I change the statement in lambda function (index.py) "Hello word" to 'Hello from CodeStar'
+I change the statement in lambda function (index.py) 'Hello Word' to 'Hello from CodeStar'

 I commit the change with git command